nathanh635/EmployeeTracker/README.md

   ## Installation

-  The application requires express.js to run locally.
+  The application requires inquirer and mysql2 as npm packages to run.

   ## Usage

-  After running npm install, run npm start from the command line and access through the local host.
-Alternatively, use the Heroku link provided below.
+  After running npm install, run node index.js from the command line  to start the application.

   ## License